 As with any other equipment, your heat pump not working can put a halt to your daily routine and plans.
 We know how annoying it can be when your heat pump stops working on a freezing winter day or a hot summer day!
-Maybe it won’t turn on, or it won’t heat up properly.
-Alternatively, the heat pump may not cool off after use, or it runs continuously.
-Don’t worry—we’ll help you solve the problem and get the pump up and running again.
+Is your heat pump not turning on correctly?
+Is your system not heating up properly?
+Alternatively, the heat pump may not cool off after use, or it may operate continuously.
+Don’t worry—we’ll help you solve the problem and get the heat pump up and running again.
 To help you determine why your system is not heating or cooling your home, we have compiled a list of troubleshooting methods for a heat pump that is not working correctly.

 Table of Contents

 Heat Pump Troubleshooting Solutions

 Whether you’re thinking of getting a heat pump or already have one, it’s a good idea to be aware of heat pump issues.
 So, it will be important to hear how things go wrong and how to repair them.

 If your heat pump won’t switch on at all, one of these four significant issues is likely the cause.
 Let’s learn more: